trimstray/nginx-admins-handbook/README.md

 - [Remove insecure http headers](https://veggiespam.com/headers/)

-#### :beginner: Use only 4096-bit private keys
+#### :beginner: Use 4096-bit private keys

 ###### Rationale

   > Advisories recommend 2048 for now.
-Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030.
+Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030 (as per NIST).

   > Generally there is no compelling reason to choose 4096 bit keys over 2048 provided you use sane expiration intervals.

   > If you want to get **A+ with 100%s on SSL Lab** you should definitely use 4096 bit private key.

-  > I always generate 4096 bit keys for low busy sites since the downside is minimal (slightly lower performance) and security is slightly higher (although not as high as one would like).
+  > I always generate 4096 bit keys for low busy sites since the downside is minimal (slightly lower performance) and security is slightly higher (although not as high as one would like) because longer keys take more time to generate and require more CPU and power when used for encrypting and decrypting.

   > Use of alternative solution: ECC Certificate Signing Request (CSR).